-Hydrogels are systems with three-dimensional spatial network structure using water as the dispersing medium, which are soft in nature, can maintain a certain shape and have strong water absorption capacity (water content can be as high as 99%).
+Hydrogels are systems with three-dimensional spatial network structures using water as the dispersing medium, which are soft in nature, can maintain a certain shape and have strong water absorption capacity (water content can be as high as 99%).
 In addition, hydrogels also have good biocompatibility, biodegradability, etc. They are widely used in biomedical fields, such as drug release, medical dressing, gum tissue regeneration, bone repair, etc., which are one of the most promising medical materials in the future.

-Classification of Hydrogels
+History of Hydrogels

 Properties Analysis of Hydrogel for Biomedical Applications